zeon-studio/hugoplate/content/english/technical-editing/_index.md

 **You also retain all the intellectual property rights of the pattern.**

-So don't worry, I'm here to make your pattern look good, and to make this process go as painlessly as possible.
+I'm here to make your pattern look good, and to make this process go as painlessly as possible.

 ## My services